hantsy/rsocket-sample/docs/crud.md

 }
 ```

-Create a generic `RestController` and use the `RSocketRequester` to communicate with the RSocket server.
+Create a generic `RestController` and use the `RSocketRequester` bean to communicate with the RSocket server.

 ```java
 @Slf4j